containerbase/base/README.md

 ### Custom registries

 You can replace the default registries used to download the tools.
-Checkout [custom-registries](./docs/custom-registries.md) docs for more details.
+Read the [custom-registries](./docs/custom-registries.md) docs for more details.

 ### Logging

-The new cli has some new logging features.
+The new CLI has some new logging features.
 You can change the default `info` log level by setting the `CONTAINERBASE_LOG_LEVEL`[^1] environment variable.
-If `CONTAINERBASE_DEBUG` is set to `true` the cli will automatically set log level to `debug` if not explicit set.
+If `CONTAINERBASE_DEBUG` is set to `true` the CLI will automatically set the log level to `debug`, if not explicit set.

-You can also log to a ndjson file via `CONTAINERBASE_LOG_FILE` and `CONTAINERBASE_LOG_FILE_LEVEL` environment variables.
+You can also log to a `.ndjson` file via `CONTAINERBASE_LOG_FILE` and `CONTAINERBASE_LOG_FILE_LEVEL` environment variables.
 The default value for `CONTAINERBASE_LOG_FILE_LEVEL` is `debug`.

 [^1]: <https://getpino.io/#/docs/api?id=level-string>